International reactions to the 2016 United States presidential election: Malaysia

-Prime Minister Najib Razak congratulated US president-elect Donald Trump, saying the Republican victor had appealed to Americans who wanted to see the United States less embroiled in intervention abroad.
+Prime Minister Najib Razak congratulated U.S. president-elect Donald Trump, saying the Republican victor had appealed to Americans who wanted to see the United States less embroiled in intervention abroad.
 Najib said he looked forward to continuing a partnership with the United States under Trump's presidency.

 Maldives

 President Abdulla Yameen congratulated Trump on his victory.
 In his message, he said "I remain confident that the existing ties of friendship and cooperation between our two countries will continue and further strengthen under your able leadership.
 I also look forward to working with you not only to develop closer relations between our countries but also to concert on advancement of global interests common to our countries".
 The president also said that he support Trump's policy of "no-interference" on other countries affairs.
 He added "Today, America elected its new President.
 The strongest policy he has announced so far is to stop America's efforts to meddle in global affairs.
 America needs to stop policing the entire world.
 This, without a doubt, is a very good principle".